Unikernel Linux (UKL): Introduction

 The Unikernel Linux (UKL) project started as an effort to exploit Linux's configurability to try to create a new unikernel in a fashion that would avoid forking the kernel.
-If this is possible, we hypothesized that we could create a unikernel that would support a wide range of Linux's applications and hardware, while becoming a standard part of the ongoing investment by the Linux community.
-Our experience has led us to a different, more powerful goal; enabling a kernel that can be configured to span a spectrum between a general-purpose operating system and a pure unikernel.
+If this were possible, we hypothesized that we could create a unikernel that would support a wide range of Linux applications and hardware while becoming a standard part of the ongoing investment by the Linux community.
+Our experience has led us to a more general goal: creating a kernel that can be configured to span the spectrum between a general-purpose operating system, amenable to a large class of applications, and a highly optimized, possibly application and hardware specialized unikernel.

-At the general-purpose end of the spectrum, if all UKL configurations are disabled, a standard Linux kernel is generated.
-The simplest \textit{base model} configuration of UKL supports many applications, albeit with only modest performance advantages.
-Like unikernels, a single application is statically linked into the kernel and executed in privileged mode.
+If all UKL configurations are disabled, a standard Linux kernel is generated.
+When the \textit{base model} UKL configuration is used, we start on the general purpose end of the spectrum.
+This simplest configuration of UKL supports many applications, albeit with only modest performance advantages.
+Like many unikernels, a single application is statically linked with the kernel and executed in supervisor mode.
 However, the base model of UKL preserves most of the invariants and design of Linux, including a separate page-able application portion of the address space and a pinned kernel portion, distinct execution modes for application and kernel code, and the ability to run multiple processes.
-The changes to Linux to support the UKL base model are modest (\textasciitilde550 LoC), and the resulting kernel support all hardware and applications of the original kernel as well as the entire Linux ecosystem of tools for deployment and performance tuning.
-UKL base model shows a modest 5\% improvement in syscall latency.
+As a result, this base model provides an avenue toward supporting all hardware and applications of the original kernel and the entire Linux ecosystem of tools for deployment, debugging, and performance tuning.
+Both the changes to Linux to support the UKL base model (\textasciitilde550 LOC\footnote{UKL base model was submitted as a `Request for Comments' (RFC) to the Linux community}) and the resulting performance improvement (e.g., 5\% for syscall) are modest.